raghav/academic-kickstart/content/post/Google_Sideways/index.md

 This blog talks about a recent improvement in the backpropagation in neural networks and was introduced by Google Deepmind in 2020.
-The paper being referred to is “Sideways: Depth-Parallel Training of Video Models” and can be found here.
+The paper being referred to is “*Sideways: Depth-Parallel Training of Video Models*” and can be found [here](https://arxiv.org/pdf/2001.06232.pdf).

 The basic idea is to use the time between the forward and backward passes of two consecutive inputs in a neural network, which was completely unused in the conventional backpropagation algorithm.